 In culinary school, we were taught that one tablespoon of powdered gelatin equals 4 gelatin sheets.
 If you’re in the United States buying standard grocery-store gelatin (usually Knox), this should be fairly safe substitution ratio.
 You can also go by weight, which is typically 7 grams of gelatin per cup of liquid to be set according to On Food and Cooking.

 We think the best plan is to find a source for gelatin and stick with it.
-The more you work with it, the more you'll understand how it works and be able to make adjustments on the fly.
+The more you work with gelatin, the more you’ll understand how it works and be able to make adjustments on the fly.
 If you think your final product is too soft or stiff, make a note to change the proportion of gelatin the next time.
-Remember also that foods with gelatin get stiffer the longer they sit, so a bavarian that was creamy right out of the fridge will be rubbery two days later no matter what kind of gelatin you use.

 Are any of you gelatin-experts?
 What other advice do you have about substituting and working with various forms of gelatin?